 A lot of people are trying to defend their own behaviors that have been called out here, or behaviors from their friends.
 Claiming these were cherry picked, taken out of context, or just a joke.
 Yes, they were picked on purpose, as stated earlier, to be from class Discord admins and moderators.
 I think most of these examples speak for themselves and if there is any missing backstory, it is still not okay to say these things.
-Try saying this publicly at a coffee shop and see how that works out for you.

 Also, not unexpectedly, people are trying to misdirect this issue publicly on Twitter and on Discord.
 Within 10 minutes, someone photoshopped this, trying to make me look bad, and started sharing it around different channels.
 This is disappointing and frankly, not acceptable.
 (It is also why people don’t usually speak out about this).